mikahas/nes-light-control/README.md

 # LED animation for Retropie emulation station

-Animate Raspberry Pi emulation station rgb leds with an Arduino microcontroller!
+Light up Raspberry Pi emulation station with a bunch of RGB LEDs controlled by an Arduino microcontroller!

 I used AtTiny85 to make things fit in small spaces but any arduino will do.